Buyer's Guides

 What customers say:

-Arlo dabbles in all sorts of home security devices, including doorbells and floodlights, but it’s their cameras that really put the brand on the map.
-The Arlo Pro 4 Wire-Free Spotlight Camera is what really caught our eye, with its magnificent 2K recording quality, built-in siren system, and its openness for integration with external systems like Samsung and Apple setups.
+Arlo makes all sorts of home security devices, including doorbells and floodlights, but it’s their cameras that really put the brand on the map.
+The Arlo Pro 5 2K Spotlight Wire-Free Camera is what really caught our eye, with its magnificent 2K HDR recording quality, built-in siren system, and its openness for integration with external systems like Samsung and Apple setups.

-Not only does the Arlo Pro 4 have great night vision, but it displays dark footage in colour and it’s completely wireless and so easy to install you could practically do it blindfolded.
-Regrettably, it shares a similar weakness with the Ring Spotlight Cam in the sense that it doesn’t have an SD slot for local storage.
+Not only does the Arlo Pro 5 have great night vision, but it displays dark footage in colour and it’s completely wireless and so easy to install you could practically do it blindfolded.
+Better yet, it comes with dual-band Wi-Fi, meaning it can connect through either 2.4GHz or 5GHz networks, which gives you a bit more flexibility when finding the best spot for a reliable connection.

-This means that you’ll either have to pony up for a separate device to store your videos, or you’ll just have to give in and shell out $2.99 a month for the subscription service.
-You’ll want to do yourself a favour and subscribe since not doing so robs you of some of the best features the device has to offer, such as smart alerts, advanced object detection, and event history.
+This means you’re not quite as boxed in when deciding where to place the camera around the home, especially if one Wi-Fi band performs better than the other in certain areas.
+You’ll still want to do yourself a favour and subscribe to Arlo Secure though, since not doing so robs you of some of the best features the device has to offer, such as smart alerts, advanced object detection, activity zones and event history.

-As long as you don’t mind recurring subscription fees and the complete lack of free video storage, the Arlo Pro 4 Wire-Free Spotlight Camera is the perfect pick-up for sticklers of video quality.
+As long as you don’t mind recurring subscription fees and the complete lack of free video storage, this is the perfect pick-up for sticklers of video quality.
 It doesn’t hurt that it comes with some pretty cool advanced features as well.
-As long as you subscribe to their plan, of course.

 Pros